|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot Sgt James Austin, 404699 (KIA, BR) Armidale, NSW

 Crashed September 25, 1942 at 5:30pm

-On September 25, 1942 took off piloted by Austin.
-This Buffalo crashed at Derby at approximately 5:30pm, killing the pilot.
+On September 25, 1942 took off piloted by Sgt James Austin and crashed at Derby at approximately 5:30pm, killing the pilot.
 After the crash, this aircraft was written off.

 Austin was officially declared dead the day of the mission.
 He was buried at Geraldton War Cemetery, WA at plot B, row A, grave 12.

 During 1977, Stan Gajda first found evidence of this the tail section of this aircraft abandoned Mowanjum Mission on his way to Kalumburu.
 About a half mile away the rest of the aircraft was located.
 During 1980-1981, Gajda recovered the wreckage.

 Stan Gajda adds:

 "I spotted that wreck from the air one day flying around Derby when we were looking for a B-24 crash site.
 There was a complete tail group and port wing plus numerous other small bits.
 This aircraft had the orange triangle with black border on upper and lower surfaces of the wing.
 The wreckage was taken to Sydney by HARS Dennis Baxter."

 Transported to Sydney, this aircraft was owned by several Australian aviation organizations.
 Today, owned by Chris Prevost / Vintage Aviation Company who will presumably it will be restored.

 During the 1990s the starboard wingtip of this aircraft was donated to the Australian War Memorial (AWM).
 The item was accessioned as REL34222.